GARLHE02/ldf2root/README.md

   3. [1] ReadAnalogData("/path/to/file_to_read.ldf","newfilename.root")

 Notes:
-  a.
-If you name the new file the same as an old one, it will overwrite it.
+  1. If you name the new file the same as an old one, it will overwrite it.
-  b.
-If you use this repository in your research, please cite as:
+  2. If you use this repository in your research, please cite as:
     H. I. Garland, ldf2root, GitHub, https://github.com/GARLHE02/ldf2root.git (2024)